 For Olsen, pursuing a career in bioengineering wasn’t always the obvious choice.
-At first a biology major, Olsen made the switch to engineering before his freshman year began, but didn’t know what field of engineering interested him the most — that, is until a special CBS “60 Minutes” aired.
+Initially registered as a biology major, Olsen made the switch to biomedical engineering prior to his freshman year, but he still wasn’t sure what field of engineering interested him the most – that is, until a special CBS “60 Minutes” aired.

-Research is a consistent factor in engineering – especially in the up-and-coming world of 3D printing, which is still under 20 years old, according to Olsen.
-Since the arena of regenerative medicine is relatively recent, there are always new developing technologies that produce breakthroughs in research and application.
-“There’s room to grow,” Olsen said.
-“With more advanced and more technology developed, [regenerative medicine] is growing very quickly.”
+Research is especially important in the up-and-coming world of 3D printing, which is still relatively new, according to Olsen.
+Since the arena of regenerative medicine is recent, there are always developing technologies that produce breakthroughs in research and application.
+“There’s room to grow.
+It [regenerative medicine] is growing very quickly,” said Olsen.

 Olsen encourages students to look into the world of 3D bioprinting.
-He also looks forward to the new research and laboratory opportunities that will be available to students through the STEM renovations that are soon coming to TCNJ’s campus.
+He also looks forward to the new research and laboratory opportunities that will soon be available to TCNJ students in the new STEM building on campus.

 Whether students pursue their engineering interests in the emerging fields of bioengineering, or electrical, mechanical, civil, or computer – hard work “forever pays” and “there is a light at the end of the tunnel,” reassured Olsen.
 “This is true at any level – undergraduate, intern, or professional… if you put in effort, you’re going to be first in line.
 Personally, I know it’s not easy to get through an engineering career – keep working and it will pay off.”